LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-10-conditional-flows.md

 \end{align}
 $$

 with $$\mu$$ and $$\sigma^2$$ being learned by neural networks.
-For this post I think it will be simpler to implement through the transformations, that would be able to handle the subsequent shifts and dilations anyway, but in real world circumstances may lead to more unstable training.
+For this post I think it will be simpler to implement just through the transformations, that would be able to handle the subsequent shifts and dilations anyway, but in real world circumstances may lead to more unstable training.

 # Practical Implementation: One-shot conditional

-So the first thing that we want to do is create a dedicated class for _embedding_ the conditional variables.
+The first thing that we want to do is create a dedicated class for _embedding_ the conditional variables.
 This allows us to have a bit of flexibility later on regarding applications in variational inference, but additionally, allows something within the work to independently learn important features of the data.
-AND on top of that if you have a large number of these variables that's comparatively larger than the number of variables you are actually constructing the probability density over, this means the inputs to the networks transforming the samples won't be overpowered by the number of conditional variables.
+AND on top of that if you have a large number of these conditional variables that's comparatively larger than the number of variables you are actually constructing the probability density over, this means the inputs to the networks transforming the samples won't be overpowered by the number of conditional variables.

-Overall, it makes the training easier which is the main difficulty for conditional distributions.
+Overall, it makes the training easier, which is much harder when compared to unconditional flows.

-Nothing fancy, we'll just make a PyTorch compatible module by inheriting from the nn.Module, specify the dimensionality of our input (number of conditional variables), how large we want our hidden layers to be, and how large we want the output or what will be the inputs to the neural networks representing the conditional variables.
+For the embedding, we won't do anything fancy, we'll just make a PyTorch compatible module by inheriting from the nn.Module, specify the dimensionality of our input (number of conditional variables), how large we want our hidden layers to be, and how large we want the output or what will be the inputs to the neural networks representing the conditional variables.

 ```python
 import torch